 It’s hard to smell out fraud especially if your contractor is located in another time zone.
 However, there are some tips and tricks that come in handy to project managers, product owners, CEOs, and business owners who want to start cooperating with external teams and deal with successful outsourcing.

-10 Tips and Tricks to Avoid Making the List of Unsuccessful Outsourcing Examples
+10 Tips and Tricks to Avoid Unsuccessful Outsourcing

 The Internet is full of outsourcing success stories that you may read to get inspired and engaged in IT world.
 Read these stories to know what tactics and practices managers use to make their work effective and highly efficient.
 Below are some tips provided by our staff for you to know how to distinguish unfair contractors from successful outsourcing companies.